maurymarkowitz/RetroFOCAL/README.md

 `--random`, `-r`: seed the random number generator
 `--output-file`, `-o`: redirect TYPE to the named file
 `--input-file`, `-i`: redirect ASK from the named file, one value per line
-`--no_run`, `-n`: do not run the FOCAL program, simply read and parse it and then exit
+`--no-run`, `-n`: do not run the FOCAL program, simply read and parse it and then exit
-`--print_statistics`, `-p`: send a selection of statistics to the console
+`--print-stats`, `-p`: send a selection of statistics to the console
-`--write_statistics`, `-w`: write the statistics to the named file in a machine readable format
+`--write-stats`, `-w`: write the statistics to the named file in a machine readable format
+`--prompt`: set the interactive prompt string, default is `*`.

 If you wish to use RetroFOCAL to simply check syntax or collect statistics, use the `-n` and `-p` switches.